margusliinev/default-starter/README.md

 2. Add project name or . to create project in the working directory
 3. Select React as the framework
 4. Select Javascript + SWC as the variant
-5. Run command "npm install axios react-icons react-router-dom styled-components@5.3.10"
+5. Run command "npm install react-icons react-is react-router-dom styled-components@5.3.10"
 6. Delete all unnecessary files
 7. Add \_redirects file to "public" folder to fix routing
 8. Add Clean HTML Boilerplate & CSS Global Styles to index.css